mark-schuegraf/fuzzing-with-grammar-variants-experiment/README.md

 In rare cases, tribble generation may fail with the exception: `java.lang.IllegalArgumentException: loops not allowed`

 However, this does not mean that the input grammar contains loops.
 Rather, they may be created during the contraction hierarchy precomputation step required by contraction-hierarchy-based shortest path algorithms.
-Since such an algorithm is in use on `tribble/transformations` for reasons of efficiency, there is the risk of that exception being thrown.
+Since such an algorithm is in use by tribble for reasons of efficiency, there is the risk of that exception being thrown.

-To deal with this issue, first run the pipeline using the `tribble/transformations` tribble jar.
-Then, delete the jar living at `$EXPERIMENT_DIR/tools/build/tribble.jar` and before running the pipeline again, pull the `tribble/loop-fix-dijkstra` branch.
+To deal with this issue, first run the pipeline using the regular tribble JAR.
+Then, delete the JAR living at `$EXPERIMENT_DIR/tools/build/tribble.jar` and before running the pipeline again, pull the `tribble/loop-fix-dijkstra` branch.
 Then run the pipeline again.
 The missing inputs will then be generated using a version of tribble that employs Dijkstra to compute shortest paths instead, which has no precomputation step and thus does not produce self-loops in those fringe cases.